allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 is our story of using Marathon on growing microservice ecosystem from tens of tasks and couple applications to thousands tasks and hundred applications.

-If you are interested how our ecosystem is build take a look at this MesosCon presentation where we presented our Apache Mesos ecosystem after First Year of Production Use
+If you are interested how our ecosystem is build, take a look at this MesosCon presentation where we presented our Apache Mesos ecosystem after first year of production use

 <iframe
   width="100%"